Man Utd fans break into Old Trafford and storm pitch in protest against Glazer ownership ahead of Liverpool game | Goal.com

 The protests were spurred on by the failed proposals of the European Super League, with supporters showing their anger against the Glazer family and trying to push for the 51% fan ownership model seen in Germany.
 It was the first planned protest the fans have taken part in since the ESL debacle nearly two weeks ago.

-Footage then emerged on social media of some supporters on the pitch at Old Trafford, having broken into the stadium.
+Footage then emerged on social media of some supporters on the pitch at Old Trafford, having broken into the stadium at around 2pm.

 — Red Issue (@RedIssue) May 2, 2021